-Strategic: We will maximize our impact by investing strategically in programs and services that yield measurable positive outcomes Ilaborative: a will develop I leverage nmunity tnerships to ve change.
-Efficient: We will increasingly invest in strategies and partnerships that help the early childhood system work more effectively and efficiently.
+Strategic: We will maximize our impact by investing strategically in programs and services that yield measurable and leverage community partnerships to drive change.

+Collaborative:

+Efficient: We will increasingly invest in strategies and partnerships that help the early childhood system work more effectively

 Focused: We will continue to improve outcomes for all children while focusing on children that need additional support to reach their full potential.

 Catalytic: We will support efforts to leverage other public resources and build capacity to sustain or expand the reach of critical programs and services.

-Leaders: We will embrace and enhance our role as a convener, resource, and leader in early childhood outcomes.
+Leaders: We will embrace and enhance our role as a convener, resource, and leader in early childhood outcomes